 Unfortunately there are no gay bars in Noosa but we have found a few drinks on the balcony at Laguna Jacks the best way to start the evening.
 Things get very sleepy after about 10pm in Noosa.
 However, Soda Nightclub in the Reef Hotel is a possibility, and who knows, you might even find a few gay revellers out for a celebration.

 Noosa is really a ‘big kids’ playground with its beautiful beaches, surrounding waterways and enticing hinterland.
 You might like to try some of these:

 - Boating along the Noosa River.
 Try gay operators at Malu OS Eco Boat Hire.
-They picked us up from the Sheraton Hotel wharf and took us for a stunning late afternoon cruise to the very impressive Noosa Boathouse which is just fantastic for lunch, dinner or function.
+They picked us up from the Sheraton Hotel wharf and took us for a stunning late afternoon cruise to the very impressive Noosa Boathouse which is just fantastic for lunch, dinner or functions.

 - Take a day excursion to the coloured sands which is one of the great wonders of the area.

-- Learn to surf – there plenty of local operators and you might like to try the paddle boards available for hire on Main Beach.
+- Learn to surf – there are plenty of local operators and you might like to try the paddle boards available for hire on Main Beach.

 - Eumundi Markets – Open Wednesdays and Saturdays from 8am to 1pm.
 Don’t miss this fabulous country market where you’ll not only be spoilt for choice of locally grown produce but you’ll be sure to score a bargain at one of the unique art and craft stalls.
-A real winner??
+A real winner.